mlaurijsse/homebridge-fidelio/README.md

 ```
 The `host` can be a hostname or ip address.
 The hostname of your speaker can be configured using the Airstudio+ app.
 However, I found reference by hostname was unstable in my setup, during boot/reset the hostname 'blackfin' is sometimes used.

+By setting `type`, you can chose the service type of the Fidelio.
+Options: 'speaker', 'switch', 'fan', 'lightbulb'.
+Note that the native Home app, doesn't support speaker.
+For types 'fan' and 'lightbulb' the speaker volume can be controlled by the 'RotationSpeed' or 'Brightness' characteristic.

 The `channels` represent different sources supported by the speaker.
 To investigate all options please visit http://hostname:8889/index